 NEVER A DULL MOMENT was directed by George Marshall and filmed in black and white by Joseph Walker.
 It runs 89 minutes.
 The cast also includes Philip Ober and Irving Bacon.

-The film was directed by George Marshall and runs 89 minutes.
-The plot is loosely based on the true story of composer Kay Swift, who herself married a rodeo cowboy.
-Swift wrote the film's songs.
+The plot is loosely based on the life of composer Kay Swift, who married a rodeo cowboy.
+Swift composed the film's songs.